 Are you thinking about starting a food business?
 It’s a sector with vast opportunities, especially in Canada, where the food retail industry is worth nearly 150 billion dollars.
 While it may seem daunting, with determination, innovation, and passion, your culinary dreams will flourish in this thriving industry.

-Whether you’re starting a food service or retail business, here are five key considerations to help you prepare for common risks so you can enter the market with your best foot forward.
+Whether you’re starting a food service or retail business, here are five key considerations to help you enter the market with your best foot forward.

 2. Test Your Products

-Test the saleability of your product on a small scale before you make a major investment like signing a lease or purchasing major equipment.
-Make your product available at a local community market or even try setting up a pop-up location.
-Your initial customers will serve as your test market, which will provide proof of concept during your business planning stage.
+Test the quality of your product on a small scale before you make a major investment.
+Make your product available at a local community market or by setting up a pop-up location.
+Your initial customers will serve as your test market, providing proof of concept during your business planning stage.

-A test run will give you valuable insights on how your products will be received.
-It provides primary research data to help you test out key strategies, such as pricing, and is an opportunity to work out potential kinks in your operations.
+A test run will give you valuable insight into how your products will be received.
+It provides primary research data to help you test out key strategies such as pricing.
+Overall, it is an opportunity to work out potential kinks in your operation.

-Validating your product is valuable for any business.
-However, food businesses have significant start-up costs that make this testing process a necessary step for any entrepreneur in the industry.
+This is a valuable process for any business.
+However, food businesses have significant start-up costs that make this testing phase a necessary step for any entrepreneur in the industry.

-There may be specific industry regulations that apply to your food business, in addition to the basic legal requirements that apply to all BC businesses.
-Start by checking these resources to determine what might be required of you.
+There may be specific industry regulations that apply to your food business in addition to the basic legal requirements that apply to all BC businesses.
+Check out these resources to determine what requirements your business must fulfill.

 Food Premises Guidelines